The Lighthouse of Houston: Technology training

-Community Services
+Community services

 The Adult Day Care program provides structured day activities for persons who are blind and have a medical condition that qualifies them for multi-care services.
 Adult clients, many of whom are seniors, participate in an array of therapeutic activities, education, and other support services throughout the day.
 Transportation is provided as well as daily telephone contact with client and/or family members.

 The Community Independence Program focuses on meeting the needs of blind and visually impaired individuals living in the community by reducing isolation and enhancing ties to the sighted community.

 The Community Outreach Component provides community organizations with resource and referral and information on technologies for vision impairment.

-Therapeutic Recreation programs for the blind and visually impaired include an on-site fitness facility, swim lessons, art and cooking classes, monthly tandem bike rides, field trips, animal therapy, dance classes, camping trips and other fun activities.
+Therapeutic Recreation programs for the blind and visually impaired include an on-site fitness facility, swim lessons, art and cooking classes, monthly tandem bike rides, field trips, animal therapy, dance classes, camping trips and other activities.

 Infant, Youth and Child programs provide opportunities for children and their families to interact and have fun while learning new skills.
 Activities include Summer Camp, the School's Out Program, parent-Infant meetings, the annual Beeping Easter Egg Hunt, Teen Enrichment Program and Saturday recreation activities.

 The Vision Rehabilitation Clinic offers on-site clinical evaluations and recommendations to help individuals maximize low vision in order to participate in everyday activities.
-Professional and experienced staff members provide one-on-one assistance with rehabilitation exercises and adaptive aids such as magnifiers and microscopes to ensure that clients receive proper care and treatment.
+Staff members provide one-on-one assistance with rehabilitation exercises and adaptive aids such as magnifiers and microscopes.

-Outpatient Rehabilitation
+Outpatient rehabilitation

 The Diabetes Education Management Services Program, certified by the American Diabetes Association, provides full-service education and training to visually impaired diabetics using adaptive medical equipment.

 Orientation and Mobility Training instructors teach the blind and visually impaired to travel independently in the community.

-Residential Services
+Residential services

 The Lighthouse Living Centers are HUD 202 subsidized apartments for people who are blind, visually impaired or physically disabled.
 Residents must have a certified physical disability and be able to live independently.
 Rents are based on income.

 Reflections, The Lighthouse Store

-The store offers adaptive aids such as talking clocks, Braille watches, mobility canes, computer hardware and software and hundreds of other items.
+The Reflections store offers adaptive aids such as talking clocks, Braille watches, mobility canes, computer hardware and software as well as hundreds of other items.

-Industrial Division

-The Lighthouse of Houston Industrial Division produces cleaning and floor care products while offering full-time employment to visually impaired workers.
-Most of these products are provided to federal and state governments.